-Teenage height predictors are fairly accurate, though of course each person is unique and will grow at a different rate than others.
-When a teenager begins to go through puberty, he or she will have a growth spurt, usually between ages twelve and fourteen, though every teen is different and might have his or her growth spurt at a younger or older age.
-Many teens, especially younger teens, will want to know how tall that they are going to be when they get older.
-A teenage height predictor is a great way to see how tall you will become, though it is not one hundred percent accurate and can be either be higher or lower than a teen's height when he or she reaches full height.
+Teenage height predictors are fairly accurate though of course each person is unique and their growth and development will happen at a different rate than others.
+When a teenager begins to go through puberty, he or she will have a growth spurt, usually between ages 12 and 14.
+A height calculator for teenagers is a great way to see how tall a teen might grow.

 Where to Find Teenage Height Predictors